Early Violin Studies

-Marjorie began studying the violin at the age of six.
-She received her Bachelor of Music degree with a major in music history and a minor in violin, from the University of British Columbia.
-She has a Master of Arts degree (also in music history and violin) from the Ohio State University, Columbus, Ohio.
-Her violin teachers at UBC included Esther Glazer, and, at OSU, the esteemed Roland and Almita Vamos.
+She received her Bachelor of Music degree, with a major in music history and a minor in violin, from the University of British Columbia in 1966.
+She has a Master of Arts degree (also in music history and violin) from Ohio State University in Columbus, Ohio (1968).
+Her violin teachers at UBC included Esther Glazer and Jack Kessler, and, at OSU, the esteemed husband and wife team, Roland and Almita Vamos.

-In the field of Music History, Marjorie worked for Dr. William Poland at the 'Centre for Experimental Research in the Arts' at OSU.
-She researched Canadian folk music for Dr. Helmut Kallmann in Toronto, and Nootka and Salish music for Folkways Recordings (N.Y.) with Dr. Ida Halpern in Vancouver.
+Marjorie worked for Dr. William Poland at the 'Centre for Experimental Research in the Arts' at Ohio State University.
+In Toronto, she researched Canadian folk music for the esteemed scholar of Canadian music history, Dr. Helmut Kallmann.
+Upon her return to BC, Marjorie transcribed and analyzed Nootka and Salish music for Folkways Recordings (N.Y.) with ethnomusicologist Dr. Ida Halpern in Vancouver.